 55PB | 10.5PB |

-Automated sample storage system can hold 4.5 million tubes which contain blood components, urine, breast milk and DNA at either -80°C or 4°C. The system picks specimens automatically minimizing the occurrence of human errors and sample damage.
-Liquid nitrogen storage system can hold 1.3 million tubes in the vapor phase of liquid nitrogen below -180°C. The tubes contain peripheral and cord blood mononuclear cells and their derivatives.
-The specimen-associated information is managed by the Laboratory Information Management System(LIMS).
+The TMM biobank is one of the largest population-based biobanks in Japan that stores millions of biological specimens in state-of-the-art storage systems.
+Automated sample storage system can hold 4.5 million tubes which contain blood components, urine, breast milk and DNA at either -80℃ or 4℃.
+The system handles the specimens autonomously, minimizing the frequency of human errors and sample damage.
+The liquid nitrogen storage system can hold 1.3 million tubes in the vapor phase of liquid nitrogen below -180℃.

 Model | Temperature/Purpose of Use | Capacity | Feature |